Meteo-Concept/hcaptcha-bundle/Resources/doc/index.rst

             # to authenticate your requests to the hCaptcha /siteverify
             # API endpoint
             secret: '%env(resolve:HCAPTCHA_SECRET)%'
+        # set this to 'lax' if you want to validate the form in case the
+        # hCaptcha endpoint is unresponsive or leave it to 'strict' (the
+        # default) if you want a "success: true" answer to validate the form
+        validation: strict

 This bundle comes with a minimal Twig template for the hCaptcha widget.
 It only overwrites the widget itself not the entire field row.
 The